accessibility-exchange/co-design/src/steps/72-representative-consultants-report-back-to-their-constituency-group.md

 ---
-title: 7.2 Representative consultants report back to their constituency group
+title: Representative consultants report back to their constituency group
+step: 7.2
+phase: Consultation
 subtitle: Representatives are accountable to their constituency group; they go back and update them on the progress
 ---